 The one factor that turns people away from off-grid living is cost.
 Establishing an off-grid system, including installing solar panels, wind turbines, water harvesting systems, and other infrastructure, can involve significant upfront costs.
 While there may be long-term savings, the initial investment is a tall hurdle for the average homeowner.

-Your off-grid lifestyle comes with increased responsibilities.
+Your new off-grid lifestyle comes with increased responsibilities.
 Your utilities will require constant maintenance.
 Your energy sources could be dependent on the weather.
 These responsibilities can sometimes prove too much to bear for some.

 The off-grid lifestyle will bring several changes to your social circle and your day-to-day activities.
 Ask yourself, are you prepared to cut yourself off from the world?